julianlk522/julianlk.com/content/tech.md

         -   taxonomy
         -   etc.
 -   error messages are not always helpful or explicit
-    -   . e.g., when I accidentally .gitignore'd `themes/lugo/layouts/_default` and ran the build, Hugo gave a subtle one-line `WARN` log and proceeded to build the site with 1/6 working pages (because that page had a dedicated layout living outside the theme's `_default` folder)
+    -   . e.g., when I accidentally .gitignore'd `themes/lugo/layouts/_default` and ran the build, Hugo gave a subtle one-line `WARN` log and proceeded to spin up the 16.67% working site (1 page / 6 had a dedicated layout living outside the theme's `_default` folder, so it built correctly)

-#### Wezterm (terminal emulator)

--   great documentation
--   out-of-the-box multiplexing is nice

 #### Cisco PacketTracer

--   actually amazing
+-   amazing
 -   download page is somewhat hidden away

+### Others I have used that are just an absolute joy to work with.
+No notes.

+-   Astro.js
+-   tmux
+-   Wezterm
+-   Obsidian
+-   [Bruno](https://github.com/usebruno/bruno) (open source Postman alternative)